martijnvanbrummelen/nwipe/README.md

 there are quite a few warnings still present.
 We're hoping to clear these warnings (the proper way with a code review), but it would be nice to not have any more code added that generates warnings.
-Most of these warnings are benign, however some do highlight bugs, e.g don't ignore variable is used before initialised.
+Most of these warnings are benign, however some do highlight bugs, such as the "variable used before being initialised".

 Once done with your coding then the released/patch/fixed code can be compiled with ./configure --prefix=/usr && make && make install